-63. Expenses of approved medical specialist panel or approved specialised retraining assessment panel panel under section 158D(3), those expenses are to be the expenses certified in writing by the Registrar as the expenses connected with the referral.
+63. Expenses of approved medical specialist panel or approved specialised retraining assessment panel expenses certified in writing by the Registrar as the expenses connected with the referral.

-If an arbitrator orders an employer to pay expenses connected with a referral to an approved medical specialist panel under section 31D(5) or 158C(3) or clause 18C(2), or expenses connected with a referral to a specialised retraining assessment
+If an arbitrator orders an employer to pay expenses connected with a referral to an approved medical specialist panel under section 31D(5) or 158C(3) or clause 18C(2), or expenses connected with a referral to a specialised retraining assessment panel under section 158D(3), those expenses are to be the assessment panels

-Workers' Compensation and Injury Management Arbitration Rules 2011 Costs Part 10
+Part 11 Medical assessment panels and specialised retraining

-Workers' Compensation and Injury Management Arbitration Rules 2011 Part 11 Medical assessment panels and specialised retraining assessment panels Division 1 r.
-64 Medical assessment panels
+Division 1 Medical assessment panels